Ranks 50th out of 51

 If Betternet would have the speed of bolt lightning, there might be some sun left after all.
 We picked up 3 world continents and ran server tests on all of them at once.
 This is what was found:

 Okay, I was surprised.
 During speed tests, Betternet did very well around the globe.
-I was certainly sure it will fail this miserably, like a Titanic, seconds away from crashing into the iceberg.
-Yet for some odd mystery of life, it accidentally succeeded and got a few more minutes of expensive television time.
+I was certainly sure it will fail this miserably, like a sinking ship, seconds after crashing into the iceberg.
+Yet for some odd mystery of life, it actually succeeded and got a few more minutes more of our attention.

 1 Month $11.99 total – Display: $11.99 / month